Louis Amberg: Murder

 Joseph Amberg was murdered on September 30, 1935.
-Less than a month later, Pretty Amberg's body was found on the back seat of a flaming car early in the morning of October 23, 1935 across from 131 North Elliot Place, Brooklyn.
+Less than a month later, Pretty Amberg's body was found on the back seat of a flaming car early in the morning of October 23 across from 131 North Elliot Place, Brooklyn.
 He had been stripped of his clothes, a sack placed over his head with his hands tied with wire.
 A witness who first spotted the flames saw several men running away from the scene.

 Amberg's body was claimed by an undertaker and he was buried without any ceremony.
 An individual named Al Stern or Stein, 21, was considered a suspect in the killing of both Amberg brothers and at least seven others since that August.
 The deaths of the Amberg brothers were part of a violent gangland murder spree.
-The day after Pretty Amberg's death, Dutch Schultz and five others were slaughtered in what the media initially speculated could be retaliation for the deaths of the Amberg brothers.
+The day after Pretty Amberg's death, Dutch Schultz and five others were killed in what the media initially speculated could have been retaliation for the deaths of the Amberg brothers.

 For the 10 months prior to his death, Pretty Amberg had been staying in a hotel in midtown Manhattan under an assumed name.
 Police searched the room and discovered more than $1,000 cash, jewelry (including a gold watch with initials not matching Amberg) and extensive records.
 The records, which appeared to include names, addresses and other data were written in some kind of code.